Best online guitar lessons

 GuitarTricks was established in 1997 in San Francisco.
 It was one of the first video guitar lesson companies on the internet, and as such, basically invented the industry.

-They have grown along with the internet, presently employing about 40 guitar teachers to record their lessons.
+They have grown along with the internet, presently employing about 40 guitar instructors to record their videos.

 The backbone of GuitarTricks' offering is their "Core Learning System".